michalroots/michalroots.github.io/_posts/2021-10-13-vaclav-havel-and-conflicting-advice.md

 And just like that, as I let go of my expectations and fully accept this moment, the magic happens.

-The girl doesn't appear, but my soul is touched by something strong and I can feel the knots loosiening allowing me to breathe deeper and smile wholeheartedly.
+The girl doesn't appear, but my soul is touched by something strong and I can feel the knots loosening allowing me to breathe deeper and smile wholeheartedly.

 It's a precious moment, and I'm grateful to Vaclav Havel for providing me with this table in a park so I could live through it and share the tale with you.